MPS Capital Services: Mediocredito Toscano

 Mediocredito Toscano was a bank established in 1954 to provide medium term loan to small and medium companies of Tuscany region, as a statutory corporation.
 18 other Mediocredito were also established in the 1950s for the 19 regions of Italy.
-Due to Legge Amato the bank became a limited company (Società per Azioni), which Monte dei Paschi di Siena (MPS) owned 74% stake.
+Due to legal changes from the Legge Amato the bank became a limited company (Società per Azioni), which Monte dei Paschi di Siena (MPS) owned 74% stake.
 The Mediocredito also merged with Istituto Nazionale di Credito per il Lavoro Italiano all'Estero S.p.A. that year.

 In 1995 MPS also became a limited company (formation of Banca Monte dei Paschi di Siena and Fondazione Monte dei Paschi di Siena).
 In 2000 the Mediocredito was owned by Banca MPS (80.454% stake) and Banca Toscana (11.676% stake), a subsidiary of Banca MPS (57.278% stake plus 4.983% via Banca Agricola Mantovana (BAM); Banca MPS owned 51.487% stake of BAM).
 The two banks (BAM and Banca Toscana) were absorbed by Banca MPS in the 2000s.